-If a collaborative project or experiment involving animal experiments at NIPS is accepted, approval by the President of NINS will be required after the project proposal is reviewed by the Institutional Animal Care and Use Committee of National Institutes of Natural Sciences.
+If your project involves animal experiments at NIPS, after its acceptance it will require approval by the President of NINS once the project proposal is reviewed by the NINS Animal Experimentation Committee.

 12. Any projects involving human subjects or specimens obtained from human bodies